Soprano Sax (Steve Lacy album)

-Soprano Sax (also released as Soprano Today) is the debut album by Steve Lacy which was released on the Prestige label in 1958.
+Soprano Sax (also released as Soprano Today) is the debut album by Steve Lacy, released on the Prestige label in 1958.
 It features performances by Lacy, Wynton Kelly, Buell Neidlinger and Dennis Charles.

 Reception

-The Allmusic review by Bob Rusch awarded the album 4.5 stars stating "This was the first of three recordings soprano saxophonist Steve Lacy made for Prestige and this 11/1/57 session was his first as a leader...There was a controlled tension to this date, like everybody's trying to play, carefully, to a common goal.
-It's almost as if someone were present to make sure everybody stayed within obvious perimeters.".
+The AllMusic review by Bob Rusch stated, "This was the first of three recordings soprano saxophonist Steve Lacy made for Prestige and this 11/1/57 session was his first as a leader...There was a controlled tension to this date, like everybody's trying to play, carefully, to a common goal.
+It's almost as if someone were present to make sure everybody stayed within obvious perimeters."